 If these procedures do not work, you may wish to try the following procedures:

 (1) Try signing with another browser such as Firefox or Chrome, or use a friend's computer; or

-The verification code is designed to stop automated robot spam.
+The verification code is designed to stop automated bot spam.
 This is critical so that we can offer signature lists of the highest integrity.
 If you are visually impaired, you can download an audio file of the verification code from each petition's sign page.
-If you have problems with the audio file please contact us.

 You may have signed the petition as "Anonymous".
 In this situation you will not be able to search your name in the signature list.
 If you have been sent a signature receipt by email, then your signature will exist except if deleted by the author.
 Please ensure that you "whitelist" GoPetition in your email program so that our mail is delivered (and also check your bulk mail and spam folders for any missed mail).
 If you have, or obtain, a verified GoPetition account, then you can log in and view your signature from your control panel by clicking on "My Signatures".

 It is also possible that your signature exists but you are viewing a cached (old) version of the signature list in your browser.
 If you clear your cache you may then be able to see your signature.
 Moreover, if you receive a signature receipt, then you have definitely signed the petition.

 To see the great features offered by GoPetition, click here.